 25th course: mango saffron ghewar

-The first menu given with just emojis as the description and the final menu given with the full detail.
+The first menu is given with just emojis as the description and the final menu given with the full detail.

 The final review?
 Gaggan was definitely interesting but personally, I preferred other Michelin star restaurants (specifically my experience at Kikunoi in Asakusa).
 Still a very memorable experience and one that I would not trade.